 The function should return GSL_SUCCESS if the calculation was completed successfully.
 Any other return value indicates an error.
 A special return value GSL_EBADFUNC causes gsl_odeiv2 routines to immediately stop and return.
-The user must call an appropriate reset function (e.g. gsl_odeiv2_driver_reset or gsl_odeiv2_step_reset) before continuing.
+If jacobian is modified (for example contents of params), the user must call an appropriate reset function (gsl_odeiv2_driver_reset, gsl_odeiv2_evolve_reset or gsl_odeiv2_step_reset) before continuing.
 Use return values distinct from standard GSL error codes to distinguish your function as the source of the error.

-'''

 size_t dimension;

-'''